Prem0810/AUKY/README.md

  ##### Send Email to the person you mention. (dictionary and emails sets can be made and can be inclluded so that you can choose to whom the email should be send)

  Many more features will be added later this is just the begining.

+ Can Implement ML techniques later so as to make it AI.